DanielPiliutsin/Linux-Tok/README.md

-# 🟣 UbunTok 🟠
+# 🖥️ Linux-Tok 🖥️
-An Ubuntu Themed Anti adiction TikTok userscript project
+An Linux Themed Anti adiction TikTok userscript project
 <pre>
 <h2><b>WHY:</b></h2>
-This userscript was made because I was annoyed by tiktoks addicting design evertime i want to visit it, I beleive we should have the freedom to choose whether we want to be stuck in a loophole by tiktok or not!
+This userscript was made because I was annoyed by tiktoks addicting design evertime i want to visit it, I beleive we should have the freedom to choose whether we want to be stuck in a rabbit-hole by tiktok or not!
 <h3>🌟 <i>Free like <b>Linux</b> 🌟</i></h3></pre>
 <h1>⬇️ How To Install:</h1>
 <pre>